developer-zebra/developer-zebra-site/src/devicetracker/2-2/guide/setup/index.md

 <br>

 ###Server Certificate
-An SSL certificate is needed for secure connections.
+An SSL certificate is required for secure connections.
+Domain level and wildcard certificates are acceptable.
 Generate the CSR (Certificate Signing Request) with private key and submit it to the trusted CA. The CA issues the SSL Certificate signed with the public key (in .p7b format).
 Use this issued certificate to generate the SSL certificate with the private key.
 The final, complete SSL certificate contains the server certificate, any intermediate certificates, the public key and private key.
 The procedure to accomplish this is separated into two sections below:
 * **Procure server certificate** (.p7b format) with public key
 * **Generate complete SSL certificate** (.pfx format) with both public and private keys